-This is part one of a series of blogs discussing comprehensive gut restoration protocol and the progression of chronic kidney disease (CKD)
+This is part one of a series of blogs discussing comprehensive gut restoration protocol and the progression of chronic kidney disease.
+Gut restoration and progression of CKD.

 The Gut-Kidney Connection